unicate/no-framework/README.md

 > Call it **"Glue"** or call it **"Boilerplate"**.
 "No-Framework" aims to give you a head start for development with a simple and understandable foundation.

-> "No-framework" is based on **popular an proven packages** which are easily exchangeable with others you like or already know.
+> "No-framework" is based on **popular and proven packages** which are easily exchangeable with others you like or already know.

 Mainly the following packages are used: For dependency injection [PHP-DI](https://php-di.org),